PFans-201/Investment_analysis_app/README.md

 ## Usage

 After setup, the application will run daily analyses automatically.
 You can modify the schedule in `main.py` if needed.
 Check the `output/` directory for generated reports and the SQL database for stored monthly summaries.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/PFans-201/Investment_analysis_app/blob/main/LICENSE) file for details.